supervisely/developer-portal/api-references/supervisely-annotation-json-format/objects.md

 * `description` - string - text description (optional)
 * `geometryType: "rectangle"` - class shape
 * `tags` - list of tags assigned to the current object
 * `classTitle` - string - the title of the current class.
-It's used to identify the corresponding class shape from the `meta.json` file&#x20;
+It's used to identify the corresponding class shape from the `meta.json` file
 * `points` - object with two fields:
 * `exterior` - list of two lists, each containing two coordinates (`x` and `y` in that order), with the following structure: \[\[left, top], \[right, bottom]]
 * `interior` - always an empty list for this type of figure